Written by: Bonnie Feldman, DDS, MBA, Becca Malizia, BS, Ellen M. Martin

 Sometimes creative thinkers find inspiration in the most unusual places.
 While interviewing Dr. Josep Bassaganya-Riera, I found out that his work in nutritional and computational immunology started when he was training as a veterinarian in Spain.
 “Watching pigs die from infection and poor nutrition after being overloaded with antibiotics gave me the insight that nutrition could be critically important in immunology” and so his journey to nutritional immunology began.

 Of the 1.6 million people in the US and 4 million people worldwide suffering from IBD, current medications are only 40-60% effective (1).
-Even worse, the side effects of these medications are variable, but can be extremely detrimental, leading to infection, cancer and sometimes even death.
+Even worse, these medications have variable side effects, and can be extremely detrimental, leading to infection, cancer and sometimes even death.
 Even when these medications work, they are incredibly expensive, costing $50,000 per patient every year (1).

-Since the start of his NIMML lab (nutritional immunology & molecular medicine laboratory) at Virginia Tech in 2000, Dr. Bassaganya-Riera has been addressing these problems by putting together multidisciplinary teams of immunologists, biochemists, microbiologists, engineers, computer scientists and mathematicians “to create computational models to solve big problems.”
+Since the start of his NIMML lab (nutritional immunology & molecular medicine laboratory) at Virginia Tech in 2000, Dr. Bassaganya-Riera addresses these problems by putting together multidisciplinary teams of immunologists, biochemists, microbiologists, engineers, computer scientists and mathematicians “to create computational models to solve big problems.”

 As a pioneer in this field, the NIMML lab’s mission is to understand how diet and nutritional factors influence the immune responses, thereby regulating health and disease (2).